grantcolley/blazor-notes/README.md

 > In ASP.NET Core apps, scoped services are typically scoped to the current request.
 After the request completes, any scoped or transient services are disposed by the DI system.
 Server-side, the request scope lasts for the duration of the client connection, which can result in transient and scoped services living much longer than expected.
 Client-side, services registered with a scoped lifetime are treated as singletons, so they live longer than scoped services in typical ASP.NET Core apps.

 ##### OwningComponentBase
-**OwningComponentBase** is an abstract type derived from ComponentBase that creates a DI scope corresponding to the lifetime of the component.
+**OwningComponentBase** is an abstract type derived from `ComponentBase` that creates a DI scope corresponding to the lifetime of the component.
 Using this scope, it's possible to use DI services with a scoped lifetime and have them live as long as the component.

-**OwningComponentBase** is an abstract, disposable child of the ComponentBase type with a protected ScopedServices property of type IServiceProvider.
+**OwningComponentBase** is an abstract, disposable child of the ComponentBase type with a protected `ScopedServices` property of type `IServiceProvider`.
 The provider can be used to resolve services that are scoped to the lifetime of the component.
 ```C#
 @code {
     private ITimeTravel TimeTravel2 { get; set; } = default!;